7e11/7e11.github.io/_posts/2019-12-21-Hello-World.md

 - Interesting things we went over in class
   - Algorithms: Jon Bently lecture
   - OS: Some of the weird problems Spear talked about.
 Look back at notes.
+- osu! stuff: python based DB reader, mp3 extractor, data vis/analysis?
+  - They have an API also, check that out

 {% comment %}